pushpendre/covid-manual/README.md

 1. **Take steam regularly.**

 The virus first infects the airways in our nose.
 After growing in the nose it travels to the lungs and other organs.
 High temperature can kill the virus and **slow down (not stop)** the growth of the virus.
 Think of it as disinfecting your nose.
+Another potential benefit is that it reduces inflammation.

 2. **Vaccine means more than an injection.**